SURENCY ADVANTAGEPLUS is now SURENCY FLEX

 No. The Surency Flex Benefits Card is a special-purpose Visa® Card that can only be used for eligible health care/benefits expenses.
 It cannot be used, for instance, at gas stations or restaurants.
 There are no monthly bills and no interest.

 As long as you remain enrolled in your current Surency Flex accounts, the Benefits Card will be loaded with your new annual election amount at the start of each plan year or incrementally with each pay period, based on the type of account(s) you have.
+So don't throw away your Benefits Card at the end of the year!
 New Cards will be automatically reissued every three years.

 You should call Surency's Customer Service Department to report a lost or stolen Card as soon as you realize it’s missing so Surency can turn off your current Card(s) and issue replacement Card(s).
-You can also report a lost/stolen Card online by logging into your Member Account.
+You can also report a lost/stolen card through the Surency Flex mobile app or online by logging into your Member Account.

 The Surency Flex Benefits Card is delivered activated.
 No additional steps need to be taken to utilize your Card.

 For Health Care FSAs, the dollar value on the Card will be the annual amount you elected to contribute to your account during your annual benefits enrollment.
 It's from that total dollar amount that eligible expenses will be deducted as you use the Card or submit claims.

 Dependent Care FSA and HSAs are funded incrementally at each pay period, so it is especially important to be aware of account balances in order to avoid Card declines at the point of service.